#Original

 • Firing Range and Obstacle Course: Places that test physical limits.

-Places where tension eases, and human aspects or romance blossom.
+Places where tension is released, and human aspects or romance can blossom.

 • Arnold Hall: Cadet club.
 The only area where casual attire (or comfortable clothing) is allowed, offering a breath of fresh air.
 Informal conversations, bets, romance, relaxation.

 • Cadet Chapel: The iconic pointed silver building of USAFA.
-So quiet and grand that it's a 'sacred place' that characters frequent when contemplating alone or meeting someone secretly.
-Solitary contemplation, secret rendezvous, confessions.
+So quiet and grand that it's a 'sacred place' favored by characters when they need to ponder alone or meet someone secretly.
+Solitary contemplation, secret meetings, confessions.

 • Falcon Stadium: American football stadium.
-When games against rival schools (Navy/Army) are held, the entire corps unites in a frenzy of cheers.
+When games against rival schools (Navy/Army) are held, all cadets unite in a frenzy of support.

 • Davis Airfield: Runway located at the lower part of the campus.
-T-53A trainer aircraft take off and land.
+T-53A trainers take off and land.

-• Jack's Valley: Campsite where summer cadet training (BCT) takes place.
-Survival training by rolling in mud and sleeping in tents.
+• Jack's Valley: Summer cadet training (BCT) campsite.
+Survival training by rolling in the mud and sleeping in tents.

 Stage for pride battles, romance and jealousy, information warfare and politics, witty remarks, mind games.